 Pastor Lee Wasson, who runs the KCA, believes it is so Super Stop can establish it’s own organization, Universal Heritage Foundation(UHF), a group known for its hate speech against Christians and Jews.
 He also said that the UHF invited speakers to it’s mosque, describing suicide bombers as “martyrs“, and call for the imposition of Sharia law in the U.S. He also claims that the UHF have been in charge of other mosques and schools that have been under investigation or have had arrests and raids.

 According to this site, the Universal Heritage Foundation is run by Zulfiqar Ali Shah, a person with a long history with managing extremist Muslim organizations.
 Shah has had many dealings with Mohammed Javed Qureshi, who runs Super Stop Petroleum.
 It is also worthy to note that Super Stop is only one of 160 companies registered to Qureshi.
 Again, there are remnants of Islamic literature found at the former school, which provide some proof that an Muslim organization occupied the building for a while, but the rest is up to debate.

 The building sat vacant for years and it would be around 2008 when the vandalism on the property would begin.
 Though a fence was erected around the property, officials and neighbors seem to not pay attention to who comes and goes off the property.
 Chunks of the walls and ceiling litter the floor, the landscape is terribly overgrown, and the graffiti on the walls is what you’d expect from kids.
 Much of the building has been on fire at some point, including the main lobby and many of the dorm rooms.
 In October 2009, a storage building located behind the school which contained textbooks, school materials and even a truck was set ablaze.
-Even though the property is currently on the market for $2.5 million, vandalism there remains an issue.
+Even though the property is currently on the market for $2.5 million, vandalism there remained an issue.